SAP-samples/cap-local-development-workshop/exercises/06/README.md

 > See the link to NPM config in the [Further reading](#further-reading) section for more information.

-At this point we'd be ready to start the app up.
+At this point we'd be ready to start the app up in the Cloud Foundry environment.
 But there's one thing we need to do specifically to be able to debug it.

 ### Enable SSH for the app